chrigell/bsc-thesis/README.md

 If you use this code, please cite the thesis accordingly:

-> [Christian Wenger] (2025): *Towards a Definition of Wind Thresholds for Thunderstorm Events: A Qualitative Case Study for Swiss Campgrounds*.
-Bachelor’s thesis, [University of Bern].
+Wenger, C. L. (2025). *Towards a Definition of Wind Thresholds for Thunderstorm Events: A Qualitative Case Study for Swiss Campgrounds*.
+[Unpublished Bachelor’s Thesis].
+University of Bern.
->

 ## Code Overview

 This repository contains scripts, notebooks, and configuration files used for the analyses presented in the thesis.
 The main components are: